Salvador Videgain: Biography

 Salvador Videgain García had heritage from the Basques, Andaluces and Irish.
 He popularized the following actors in theatre: Ángel de Andrés, Celia Gámez, Rafaela Aparicio, José Álvarez 'Lepe', Teresita Silva, Raquel Daina.

-Although few people knew, Salvador belonged to one of the most important families in the country.
+The Videgain family had a long history in Spanish theatre.
 He debuted in the arms of his parents in 1886, first with Water Last Year (1889), In the time that because this was categorized as frivolous fame got overwhelmed launch the genre of the magazine, which then was imitated much especially after the theater season Martín.
 But never forgot his beginnings in the zarzuela and was the creator of possibly the anthologies of zarzuela and 4 monster program works in a day.
 Among his family, two sons were dedicated to acting intermittently, one came up to have the card professional.
 This family did not want to continue the saga of actors because there is a tradition that does not want to stop working on this craft a successor due to the tragic vicissitudes suffered the same in this work.
 Sin But there is a family successor in a variant of this job, as a writer is Juan José Videgain, a Spanish writer, is a descendant of him.